Coma blister: Epidermolysis bullosa

 Bullous pemphigoid is an autoimmune bullous disease that mainly affects older individuals.
 Individuals typically present with itchy rashes that transform into fluid filled bullous lesions on the skin.
 Although these blisters usually appear on the arms, legs, and trunk of the body, they can also be found in the mouth as sores.
-The most common treatment options for blisters caused by bullous pemphigoid are topical and systemic corticosteroids, which help to relive itching and heal the blistering skin.
+The most common treatment options for blisters caused by bullous pemphigoid are topical and systemic corticosteroids, which help to relieve itching and heal the blistering skin.

 Treatment and management

 Coma blisters typically do not require treatment and will usually heal on their own within one to two weeks of formation.
-Early identification and management of coma blisters is important and involves treating any underlying conditions that may have led to the formation of the blisters, and decreasing the risk of subsequent infections.
+Early identification and management of coma blisters is important and involves treating any underlying conditions that may have led to the formation of the blisters and decreasing the risk of subsequent infections.

 Before starting any treatment, it is important to rule out other cases of potential bullous diseases, such as epidermolysis bullosa, bullous pemphigoid, bullous amyloidosis, and epidermolysis bullosa acquisita, since bullous lesions of the skin are characteristic in these conditions.
 It is also important to differentiate coma blisters from other types of dermatologic lesions, such as friction blisters and edema blisters, as their characteristics may also be similar to coma blisters.
 If treatment is needed, a possible option is topical antibiotics, which can be used to prevent infections of the blisters.

 Management and wound care can also be performed and involve sterile drainage of the blister, positioning the individual away from their wound to relieve any pressure on the site, and preventing the formation of pressure ulcerations.
-When draining the blisters, leaving the roof of the blister undamaged can allow the roof to act as an additional layer of dressing for the wound and the use of hydrocolloid dressings can also help to maintain moisture and promote healing.
+When draining the blisters, leaving the roof of the blister undamaged can allow the roof to act as an additional layer of dressing for the wound, and the use of hydrocolloid dressings can also help to maintain moisture and promote healing.
 Some individuals may experience visible scarring in the area after the blisters have healed, but this is non-concerning.

-Coma blisters are not seen as contraindications for other medications or therapies, therefore medications should be continued as needed to manage other co-morbidities even in the presence of coma blisters.
+Coma blisters are not seen as contraindications for other medications or therapies; therefore, medications should be continued as needed to manage other co-morbidities even in the presence of coma blisters.